-Figure 3.4: Resident workers, Local Jobs, and Jobs Ratio in key settlements in Meath in 2016
+Fig. 3.4: Resident workers, Local Jobs, and Jobs Ratio in key settlements in Meath in 2016

-An analysis of this data at a settlement level confirms that Navan is the principal employment centre in the County with almost 9,000 jobs located in the town.
+An analysis of this data at a settlement level (as set out in Fig 3.4 on the previous page) confirms that Navan is the principal employment centre in the County with almost 9,000 jobs located in the town.
 This equates to 21.5% of the total jobs in the County.
 With 2,500 jobs and a jobs ratio of 0.67 Trim is the second largest centre for employment in the County.